Skip to main content

 Defensive investments

-Defensive investments are lower risk investments.
+Defensive investments are investments that are expected to have a lower chance of going down in value.
 They aim to provide income and protect the capital invested.
-Defensive investments include cash and fixed interest investments.
+However, as the investment risk is lower, the long-term returns may also be lower.
+Defensive investments include cash and fixed interest products.

 Characteristics